espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

 ## Requirements

-This extension's code coverage uses `gcovr` python package which is included in the extension's requirements.txt and installed during [install tutorial](./install.md) as part of this extension ESP-IDF Debug Adapter Python requirements when following the **ESP-IDF: Configure ESP-IDF extension** command.
+This extension's code coverage feature uses the `gcovr` python package which is included in the extension's requirements.txt and installed during [install tutorial](./install.md) as part of this extension ESP-IDF Debug Adapter Python requirements when following the **ESP-IDF: Configure ESP-IDF extension** command.

 Your ESP-IDF project should be configured to generate `gcda/gcno` coverage files using `gcov`.
 Please read [GCOV Code coverage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage) to learn more about code coverage with gcov in ESP-IDF projects.